tolingo/file-convert/README.md

 # File Converter using Google Drive

-## Features
+> Use google-api-ruby-client and Google Drive to convert files from one mime-type to another.

-* Uses google-api-ruby-client and Google Drive to convert files from one mime-type to another
+For available formats see [Google Drive API Export Formats](https://developers.google.com/drive/web/integrate-open#open_and_convert_google_docs_in_your_app).

 ## Installation